IvanciniGT/rabbitMQ/notes/day3.md

     When are Fire detectors going to send a message?
 When they detect fire ?
 Really?
         Would I like to receive a message even if there is no FIRE at all?
 FOR SURE !!!!
             Why?
 Is the detector working properly?

+Q1
+    Quorum: We cannot lose fire messages
+    Max length: 1
+    Dead letter exchange: YES !!!!
+Why?
+Audit

+Control System Queue
+    Quorum: We cannot lose messages
+    Max length: 1

+HomeWork:
+- Priorities
+- Lazy Mode

+    Is the data important for me?
+YES (DURABLE QUEUE) What is more important ... the data or the performance?
+PERFORMANCE